 As a sovereign power recognized by the Federal Government, as a co-manager of natural resources, and by the U.S. Environmental Protection Agency for purposes of Water Pollution Control, the Hoopa Valley Tribe maintains jurisdiction over waters that flow into and through the Reservation, regardless of the geographic origins of water sources.
 Furthermore, the Tribe asserts its rights to regulate non-Indians owning non-trust lands within the exterior boundaries of the Reservation.
 This is based in part on the legal opinion attached as Appendix A. In addition, in 1988, Congress expressly approved application of the Tribe’s jurisdiction “to all lands within the confines of the Hoopa Valley Reservation boundaries.”
 Also, congress affirmed establishment of regulations and ordinances affecting nonmembers of the Hoopa Valley Tribe pursuant to the Tribes Constitution 25 U.S.C. s 1300I-7.
 This Hoopa-Yurok Settlement Act confirms the Tribe’s jurisdiction to safeguard the general welfare of the Tribe by regulating land “use and disposition” by all persons, including nonmembers.
+The Hoopa Valley Tribe applied for treatment as a state with respect to the Water Pollution Control Program under Section 303(c) of the Clean Water Act (CWA) on July 16, 1989, and EPA approved the application on July 3, 1990.

-Figure 1.1 - Map showing the convergence of the Klamath and Trinity Rivers.
-Upstream of the confluence is a short reach known as Saints Rest, where the boundary of the Hoopa Valley Indian Reservation (purple line) intersects the mainstem of the Klamath River.
-The reservation is located on the southern side of the boundary.
+Figure 1.1 - Map showing the regional location and major waterbodies within the Hoopa Valley Indian Reservation.
+Most of the Reservation is within the Trinity River watershed, but the Reservation also includes part of the mainstem of the Klamath River (Saints Rest upstream of the confluence with the Trinity River) in addition to portions of some tributaries to the Klamath River.